abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Abylaikhan Mukhamejanov.
 I’m a Mechanical Engineering student at Lehigh University with experience in mechanical design, manufacturing, and robotics.
-I am also from the beautiful country of Kazakhstan 🇰🇿.
+I am also from the beautiful country of Kazakhstan.

 For the past two years, I’ve been conducting research on bio-inspired underwater propulsion systems 🌊 under Dr. Moored, where I design and build experimental robotic setups and develop control systems for fluid–structure interaction studies.
 I serve as the Structures Lead for Lehigh’s first NASA CubeSat Launch Initiative project 🚀, leading the mechanical design of our nanosatellite and contributing to over $200K in raised funding.
 I’m also part of the Formula SAE team 🏎️, working on suspension and composite structures.